lzmoosheig/DAI-HTTP-INFRA/README.md

 You don't need to follow this section(Running the servers) if you're using our scripts!

-Open a terminal and run the following commands :
+Open a terminal and run the following commands or use the build and run scripts :
 ```
 cd *Your-folder-location*/docker-images/express-image
 docker build -t dai/express_passwords .